 A key priority for the Service is to raise awareness about bike thefts and how to prevent them.
-We are already seeing the number of stolen bikes on the rise in 2021.
-So far, we have received 30 more reported bike thefts than at this time last year (nearly a 70% increase).
+The number of stolen bikes has increased significantly this year.

 Here are the highlights of the data: